 The holidays may look different for some of us this year.
-As COVID variants continue to provide uncertainty this holiday, it may be time to introduce some new traditions to make the season meaningful.
+However, as COVID variants continue to provide uncertainty this holiday, it may be time to introduce some new traditions to make the season meaningful.

 Whether you're hosting your Friendsgiving on Zoom or Christmas dinner safely in person, hosting a virtual food drive fundraiser is a great way to build a connection with loved ones.

 What is a virtual food drive?

-A virtual food drive is a fundraiser that happens 100% online so you don’t need to lug cans to a collection box.
-You simply set up an online fundraising page with your local food bank or with Feeding America and ask friends and family to contribute.
+A virtual food drive is a fundraiser that happens 100% online, so you don't need to lug cans to a collection box.
+Instead, you set up an online fundraising page with your local food bank or Feeding America and ask friends and family to contribute.
 Donations are completed in minutes, and every donor receives a receipt.
 Sign up now.

 These fundraisers help the Feeding America network of food banks save resources they would spend collecting, sorting, and storing food from traditional food drives and instead put funds into better serving their communities.
-Plus, during COVID many food banks may not be accepting food donations from the community due to safety concerns.
+Plus, during COVID, many food banks may not accept donations from the community due to safety concerns.

 Here are some easy ways to add an online fundraiser to your holiday plans:

 1. Include your fundraiser in your invitation

-When you let your guests know the time and place of your get together (my family is dedicated to text invites), be sure to include a link to your fundraising page.
-This is a simple way to let everyone know that you're doing something really special this year.
-Even if your guests can’t join, it allows them to give back.
+When you let your guests know the time and place of your get-together (my family is dedicated to text invites), include a link to your fundraising page.
+This is a simple way to let everyone know you're doing something special this year.
+Even if your guests can't join, they can give back.

 Not sure what to say about your fundraiser?
-Once you sign up for your fundraiser with Feeding America or with your local food bank, you’ll receive a toolkit full of advice and even sample emails and social posts.
+Once you sign up for your fundraiser with Feeding America or your local food bank, you'll receive a toolkit full of advice, sample emails, and social posts.

 2. Get your friends and family into the giving mood with a fun activity